masinag/ror-mariecurie-2016/lessons/05_rails_active_record_validations.md

 - remove_reference
 - rename_table

-The rake db:setup task will create the database, load the schema and initialize it with the seed data.

-The rake db:reset task will drop the database and set it up again.
-This is functionally equivalent to rake db:drop db:setup

-Hence, write down in your `db/seed.rb` file some Ruby code in order to create 200 Articles.
+Now, you might wonder how you can automatically store some resources in the development database.
+In order to do that, write down in your `db/seed.rb` file some Ruby code in order to create 200 Articles.

 ~~~ruby
 200.times do |i|